-While the Company plans to make substantial investments in Etain's New York cannabis operations (including the completion of the Chestertown Expansion, the optimization of Etain LLC's retail footprint, and the development of the Flagship Facility in Western New York), the Company aims to achieve its growth objectives in a capital efficient manner.
-The Company currently anticipates that finishing and equipping the Chestertown Expansion, optimizing Etain LLC's retail footprint, completing the development of the Flagship Facility, and fully transitioning to serve both the wholesale and retail adult-use markets in New York will require additional capital expenditures and other investments in the range of \$35,000 to \$40,000.
-This estimate, which excludes net cash flows from operating and financing activities, is based upon a number of assumptions and will continue to be refined.
-Furthermore, the timing of these expenditures continues to be evaluated by the Company and is dependent upon a number of external and internal factors; generally, the Company expects these capital investments to be incurred over the next three calendar years.
+While the Company plans to make substantial investments in Etain's New York cannabis operations (including the optimization of Etain LLC's retail footprint and the development of the Flagship Facility in Western New York), the Company aims to achieve its growth objectives in a capital efficient manner.
+The Company currently anticipates that optimizing Etain LLC's retail footprint, completing the development of the Flagship Facility, and fully transitioning to serve both the wholesale and retail adult-use markets in New York will require additional capital expenditures and other investments in the range of \$35,000 to \$45,000.
+The higher end of this range has increased as a result of an increase in the projected capital costs associated with the Flagship Facility.
+This estimated range, which excludes net cash flows from operating and financing activities, is based upon a number of assumptions and will continue to be refined.
+Furthermore, the timing of these expenditures continues to be evaluated by the Company and is dependent upon a number of external and internal factors; generally, the Company expects these capital investments to be incurred over the next few years.

-These projected capital expenditures include estimates for special licensing fees that Etain LLC may be required to pay to the OCM to operate in New York's adult-use cannabis market and open a second co-located dispensary.
-The Company's estimates are based upon proposed regulations for New York's adult-use cannabis market that were filed by the CCB on June 14, 2023.
-As discussed above, these proposed regulations have not been finalized as of the date of this MD&A. The proposed regulations currently prescribe that one-time fees related to an RO's transition to New York's adult-use cannabis market will be \$20,000 in total (exclusive of application fees, which are expected to be less than \$500), including \$5,000 payable when an RO receives its ROD (as defined below) license, with another \$5,000 payable within 180 days of opening its second co-located dispensary (ROs are permitted to co-locate a maximum of three retail facilities under the MRTA for medical and adult-use sales, with the first co-location permitted not sooner than December 29, 2023, which is one year from the date of the first legal sale of adult-use cannabis in New York, and the remaining two stores no sooner than June 29, 2024), \$5,000 payable within 30 days of achieving \$100,000 in revenue from its ROD license, and \$5,000 payable within 30 days of achieving \$200,000 in revenue from its ROD license.
+These projected capital expenditures include special licensing fees that Etain LLC will be required to pay to the OCM in accordance with the regulations to operate in New York's adult-use cannabis market and open co-located dispensaries.
+The Company's estimates are based upon final regulations for New York's adult-use cannabis market that were filed by the CCB on September 27, 2023.
+The final regulations prescribe that one-time fees related to an RO's transition to New York's adult-use cannabis market will be \$20,000 in total (exclusive of application fees, which are expected to be less than \$500), including \$5,000 payable when an RO receives its ROD (as defined below) license. with another \$5,000 payable within 180 days of opening its second co-located dispensary (ROs are permitted to colocate a maximum of three retail facilities under the MRTA for medical and adult-use sales, with the first co-location permitted not sooner than December 29, 2023, which is one year from the date of the first legal sale of adult-use cannabis in New York, and the remaining two stores no sooner than June 29, 2024), \$5,000 payable within 30 days of achieving \$100,000 in cumulative revenue from its ROD license, and \$5,000 payable within 30 days of achieving \$200,000 in cumulative revenue from its ROD license.
 The balance of the \$20,000 special licensing fee referenced above must be paid by December 31, 2033, even if the triggering events above are not achieved, unless aggregate New York State cannabis retail and wholesale revenues are less than \$20 billion, in which case, the fee obligation sunsets.
 Under the proposed regulations, if an ROD license expires or is otherwise revoked, cancelled, or abandoned before December 31, 2033, the ROD must still pay the remainder of the \$20,000 special licensing fee.
-An "ROD" license is a registered organization adult-use cultivator processor distributor retail dispensary licensed pursuant to section 68-a of the MRTA.
+An "ROD" license is a registered organization adult-use cultivator processor distributor retail dispensary licensed pursuant to section 68a of the MRTA.